 Voting is the easiest way to exercise your democratic rights, all people who are eligible are encouraged to cast their vote for the preferred candidates.
-The Village would like to see everyone vote who is eligible to do so; your vote matters!
+The Village encourages everyone vote who is eligible to do so; your vote matters!

 Ashcroft has one voting location for all dates and times: